project-ecc/eccoin/README.md

 -------------------

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/Greg-Griffith/ECCoin/tags) are created regularly to indicate new official, stable release versions of ECC.
+[Tags](https://github.com/project-ecc/eccoin/tags) are created regularly to indicate new official, stable release versions of Eccoin.

 The contribution workflow is described in [contributing.md](contributing.md).